swcarpentry-ja/shell-novice-ja/_episodes/07-find.md

 ~~~
 {: .output}

 Here, `not` is the pattern we're searching for.
-The grep command searches through the file, looking for matches to the pattern specified.
-To use it type `grep`, then the pattern we're searching for and finally the name of the file (or files) we're searching in.
+The grep command searches through the file, looking for
+matches to the pattern specified.
+To use it type `grep`, then the pattern we're searching for and

-The output is the three lines in the file that contain the letters "not".
+finally the name of the file (or files) we're searching in.The output is the three lines in the file that contain the letters "not".

 Let's try a different pattern: "The".